zowe/docs-site/docs/user-guide/zowe-secure-setup.md

 **Configuration**

-The configuration for the specific instance is composed of the defaults in the main section and the overrides in the `haInstances` section.
+The configuration for the specific instance is composed of the defaults in the main section and the overrides in the `haInstances` section of the zowe.yaml configuration file.

 In this section, <ha-instance> represents any Zowe high availability instance ID.
 Every instance has internal id and a section with overrides compared to the main configuration in the beginning of the `zowe.yaml` file.
 Check [Zowe YAML configuration reference](../appendix/zowe-yaml-configuration/#yaml-configurations---hainstances) for details.